steelersrg8/AI-RUT-BootCamp-Project-1/README.md

 ## Research Questions and Findings
 1. **Earnings by Institution**
-   - Analysis of top 20 and bottom 20 universities by graduate median earnings (5 years post-graduation)
+   - Analysis of top 20 and bottom 20 universities by graduate mean earnings (5 years post-graduation)

 2. **Field of Study Analysis**
    - Comparison of highest and lowest earning fields